fann1993814/llda/README.md

 The code implemented by Shuyo (https://github.com/shuyo/iir/blob/master/lda/llda.py)

+New Features (different from ver.Shuyo)
-And I add the function "fold" to make new document acquire P(z|new_d) which based on trained LDA Model originally.
+1. The function "fold" to make new document acquire P(z|new_d).
+2. Speed up for sampling.